 Being a renowned rehabilitation center in Chennai, we have personally seen the toll on caregivers.
 So, today, we take the time to list a few ways that caregivers can use to take care of themselves instead of their loved ones.
 Remember, in the quest to do the best for others; you need to do what is best for yourself too!
-As a practicing neuro specialist in Chennai, let me share my insights on how you can take care of yourself.
+As a practicing neuro specialist in Chennai, India, let me share my insights on how you can take care of yourself.

 A caregiver should take out 30 minutes every day to do nothing.
 Simply find a quiet place that calms you and free your mind of all thoughts.
 The place can be a room or outside.
 Studies prove that even a short period of calming your body and mind boosts happiness because it reduces stress.
 If possible, also find the time to do one enjoyable activity outside your responsibilities.
 Taking a few days off or resting at home while someone else takes responsibility is perfectly fine.